The-Scripters-Guild/Warzone/docs/npc/ai-variants-default.md

   - Heroic: 275
   - Legendary: 350
 - Species: Brute
+- Vehicle operation
+  - Driver: Brute Chopper, Chopper Boss
+  - Passenger: Phantom
+  - Gunner: -
 - Notes: Has armor pieces that can be shot off to deal more damage to the unarmored areas.
 Can not wield any other weapon than their default.
+Drops a regular Scrap Cannon on death.

 ## [54] Boss Arthoc